Eran-BA/MoP/README.md

 ## Overview

-MoP introduces spatial boolean logic capabilities to Transformers through a novel **Mixture of Products** mechanism.
+MoP introduces even spatial boolean logic capabilities to Transformers through a novel **Mixture of Products** mechanism.
 This approach enhances spatial reasoning by learning excitatory/inhibitory gating patterns that can realize boolean operations like AND, OR, and NOT over feature representations.

 The MoP mechanism is **architecture-agnostic** and has been successfully implemented across multiple modalities:
 - **Vision Transformers (ViT)** - Spatial reasoning for images ✅ *Implemented*